microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 ## Conclusion

-Here we went over the logic needed to create custom functions in an excel add-in with JavaScript leveraging ONNX Runtime Web and open source models.
+Here we went over the logic needed to create custom functions in an Excel add-in with JavaScript leveraging ONNX Runtime Web and open source models.
 From here you could take this logic and update to a specific model or use case you have.
 Be sure to check out the full source code which includes the tokenizers and pre/post processing to complete the above tasks.

 ## Additional resources
 * [Publish Add-ins in VS Code](https://learn.microsoft.com/en-us/office/dev/add-ins/publish/publish-add-in-vs-code#using-visual-studio-code-to-publish)